jdevfullstack-tutorials/github-desktop-workflow/README.md

 new commits left on the default branch.

-4. My way of naming new branches is the date and the count of the commit.
+4. My way of naming new branches is the date and the count of the commit like `december12-sprint1`.
-I already explained this above, like `december12-sprint1`.
+I already explained this above.

 5. I usually will get the `commit summary` by using the `tab` key but if I need to make